 Please note that Mildmay is currently unable to provide transport for your discharge, but our team will undertake to make the necessary transport arrangements where appropriate

-We are following govt & NHS guidelines for visitors during the COVID-19 pandemic
+Government & NHS guidelines for visitors during the COVID-19 pandemic

 Please call reception for the latest information available: